Allah (subḥānahū wa taʿālā) says in the Noble Qur’ān:

 Once, ʿAlī b.
 Abī Ṭālib (raḍiy Allāhu ʿanhu) went out on the first night of Ramaḍān.
 The lamps were shining and the Book of Allah was being recited in the masājid, so he stated, “May Allah illuminate your grave O ʿUmar b. al-Khaṭṭāb, just as you illuminated the masājid of Allah with the Qur’ān.”

 Qiyām, tahajjud and tarawīḥ are terms used to describe the night prayer in Ramaḍān.
 In Ramaḍān, the night prayer is done communally and in private.
 Along with performing tarawīḥ in the masjid, we should perform qiyām at home, especially in the last third of the night, in solitude.

 Qiyām at night is one of the greatest acts of worship a slave can perform.
+It is one of the most precious provisions a believer can take in his journey to Allah.
 It brings with it a sweetness which is nearly impossible to experience otherwise.
 One of life’s greatest joys is being able to cry out to one’s Maker in the stillness of the night, in qiyam, in sajdah, when one is closest to Him.

 By developing a habit of the night prayer in Ramaḍān, we should try to make it part of our everyday lives throughout the year.

 The wife of Abū Muḥammad Ḥabīb (raḥimahullāh) used to say to him at night, “The night has gone.
 Ahead of us lies a long journey, and the provisions are little.
 The caravans of the righteous have sped ahead of us, whilst we have remained behind.”